HTMLGuyLLC/jPack/README.md

 # jPack
-jPack is a library of components, classes, plugin wrappers, and utilities designed to make building custom websites simpler.
+jPack is a vanilla javascript library of components, classes, plugin wrappers, and utilities designed to make building custom websites and web applications simpler.

+But why?

+Many plugins and libraries are too generic, verbose, bulky, lacking, or have a lot of dependencies.
+Much of what is included here is stuff that I've written several times, in several different ways, using jQuery in the past (or wrapping other jQuery plugins).
+The goal of this library is to allow me (and you, now that it's open source) to integrate slim, mostly dependency-free, components as-needed with more specific use-cases than what is currently offered elsewhere.

+...where else can you get a component to grab a form from another page and stick it on the current one with XHR and XHR submission in [5 lines of custom JS](#5lineofjs)?

 <h1 id="whatsincluded">What's Included</h1>